The more people are on the margins the weaker is the center…we all have a stake in building a future which respects and celebrates diversity.

 Mary MacAleese (Ireland, 2000).

 In a rapidly changing world where social, economic, cultural upheaval challenges traditional ways of life education has a major role to play in promoting social cohesion and peaceful coexistence.
 Intercultural Education in particular with its focus on the recognition and respect of the normality of diversity promotes Human Rights and equal participation and inclusion.
-According to UNESCO’s Guidelines on Intercultural Education the distinct aims of Intercultural Education can be summarized under the headings of the following “four pillars of education” as identified by the International Commission on Education for the Twenty-First Century.
+According to UNESCO’s Guidelines on Intercultural Education the distinct aims of Intercultural Education can be summarised under the headings of the following “four pillars of education” as identified by the International Commission on Education for the Twenty-First Century.

 - Learning to know, by combining sufficiently broad general knowledge with the opportunity to work in-depth on a small number of projects.